HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Start with Structure

-Use a consistent structure: what, who, where, how.
-This applies to visuals, tone of voice, and motion direction.
+Follow a consistent structure: what, who, where, how.
+This applies to visuals, voice tone, and motion direction.

 Include Context & Intent